 Q: Who are the best players you have played against.
 Where did you get your toughest competition

-A: Gary, Simon and Carine Ireland.
-Chris Sullivan.
-Aya Miyama, Homare Sawa from Japan.
-France National team.
-My toughest competition was playing on the tennis courts or small-sided games at a field against my coaches and older players.
-I hardly ever touched the ball.
+A: Aya Miyama, Homare Sawa from Japan and the France National team.
+My toughest competition was playing on the tennis courts or small-sided games at a field against my coaches Gary, Simon and Carine Ireland and Chris Sullivan and older players when i was younger.
+I hardly ever touched the ball because i couldntget ti.
 My team would have more players and if we finally did get the ball we would be so happy if we could connect one pass.

 Q: You train with the kids at PSV Union, some of whom are very young.
 You and Carine do amazing things on the field vs the girls but do you get anything out of the games?
 How do you improve with younger players?

 A: Yes some of the players are very young and if you were an outsider you might just see these two coaches keeping the ball and pulling off all these moves but it's hard.
 We usually have half as many players and we're constantly working and moving with a purpose.
 We keep the ball to work on our skills.
 We want to figure out solutions on how to get out of crowded, compact spaces.
 Then we also try to combine with each other, finding little slots in the defense.
 And then if we lose the ball we try to win it back as fast as possible.
 First because they took it from you (smiles) then because it's more tiring to start back up again if we have to defend for a while.
 Which we try not to let happen!
 I definitely improve playing with younger players.
 It's also the effort you put out.
 If I just jogged around and didn't care then no I wouldn't get anything out of it but since I play against them like I would if I was training with my national team I get something out of it.
 It's fun.
 I used to be that little kid chasing around the coaches too!

 If you would like to sponsor Veronica please inquire at email@example.com.

 For $5,000 your name or company name will appear in this section of the webpage